mu-senpai/gear-guild-store/client/README.md

-# Qtech Store – Front-End Documentation
+# GaerGuild Store – Front-End Documentation

-Modern **Next.js 13** application delivering a fast, accessible and responsive tech-commerce experience.
+Modern **Next.js 15** application delivering a fast, accessible and responsive tech-commerce experience.

 ## 1 · Overview
 The front-end is a **TypeScript-first** SPA powered by **Next.js (App Router)**.